ynagatomo/ImgGenSD2/README.md

 A minimal iOS app that generates images using Stable Diffusion v2.
 You can create images specifying any prompt (text) such as "a photo of an astronaut riding a horse on mars".

-- macOS 13.1 RC or newer, Xcode 14.2 or newer
+- macOS 13.1 or newer, Xcode 14.2 or newer
-- iPhone 12+ / iOS 16.2 RC or newer, iPad Pro with M1/M2 / iPadOS 16.2 RC or newer
+- iPhone Pro 12+ / iOS 16.2 or newer, iPad Pro with M1/M2 / iPadOS 16.2 or newer

 You can run the app on above mobile devices.
 And you can run the app on Mac, building as a Designed for iPad app.